phalcon-orphanage/docs/es-es/session.md

 <a name='store'></a>

-## Storing/Retrieving data in Session
+## Almacenamiento/recuperación de datos en sesión

 From a controller, a view or any other component that extends [Phalcon\Di\Injectable](api/Phalcon_Di_Injectable) you can access the session service and store items and retrieve them in the following way: